-The first time I ever quit a job was when I was 17.
-I was an usher in a movie theater—which mostly meant I swept popcorn off the floor and told other teenagers, likely some of my classmates, to stop dry humping during Herbie, Fully Loaded—and recently got offered a job in the mall, which was this Miami teenager’s dream come true in 2004.
-I went in, told my boss (a person I had never met) that I got another job that paid more, and he told me I’d regret it.
+I quit a job for the first time when I was 17.
+I was an usher at a movie theater, which mostly meant I swept popcorn off the floor and told other teenagers, likely some of my classmates, to stop dry humping during Herbie, Fully Loaded.
+I had recently been offered a job at the mall, which was this Miami teenager’s dream come true in 2004.
+I went to the movie theater, told my boss (a person I had never met) that I got another job that paid more, and he told me I’d regret it.
 I didn’t know what to say.

-Fast forward about ten years, and I’m having a similarly crippling conversation with my boss.
+Fast forward about ten years, and I’m having another crippling conversation with a different boss.

 Everything felt discordant, and I could only boil it down to one thing: either the boss liked you, or he didn’t.